 The exercise programme usually involves two hours of supervised exercise a week for three months.
-Ideally, over time, you should be aiming to exercise daily for the rest of your life, as the benefits of exercise are quickly lost if it is not frequent and regular.
+Ideally, over time, you should be aiming to exercise daily for the rest of your life, as the benefits of exercise are quickly lost if it's not frequent and regular.

 One of the best exercises you can do is walking.
-It is normally recommended that you walk as far and as long as you can before the symptoms of pain become intolerable.
+It's normally recommended that you walk as far and as long as you can before the symptoms of pain become intolerable.
 Once this happens, rest until the pain goes, and begin walking again until the pain returns.

-Keep using this "stop-start" method until you have spent at least 30 minutes walking in total.
+Keep using this "stop-start" method until you've spent at least 30 minutes walking in total.
 This should ideally be repeated several times a week.

-You will probably find the exercise course challenging, as the frequent episodes of pain can be upsetting and off-putting.
-However, if you persevere, you should gradually notice a marked improvement in your symptoms, and you will begin to go longer periods without experiencing pain.
+You'll probably find the exercise course challenging, as the frequent episodes of pain can be upsetting and off-putting.
+However, if you persevere, you should gradually notice a marked improvement in your symptoms, and you'll begin to go longer periods without experiencing pain.